 Wanaka is a small town an hour north of Queenstown in New Zealand that has been growing in popularity with visitors over the past few years.
 Nestled in the Southern Alps with the centre of town seated directly on the crystal clear waters of Lake Wanaka, it has a lot to offer visitors from world-class canyoning, access to excellent climbing routes, a variety of lake activities such as kayaking and SUP, and superb wineries to explore.
-The best part about Wanaka though might be the endless amount of hikes available in the surrounding area.
-Our five favourite hikes will make you want to extend your stay in Wanaka from a few hours to a few days (or more).
+The best part about this area though might be the endless amount of Wanaka hikes on your doorstep.

 Full day | Carpark on Mt Aspiring Road | 7 minutes from Wanaka

 Located in Mount Aspiring National Park, the Rob Roy Glacier walk is one of the easier Wanaka walks and one of the best day hikes in New Zealand for that reason too.

 It is well worth the hour’s drive from Wanaka.
 While the volatile west coast weather can make a visit to Franz Josef or Fox Glaciers a bit of a gamble, the weather is generally more favorable for visiting Rob Roy’s.

 The track itself is usually busy on a good weather day, but the valley that opens up to the glacier has plenty of space to find a semi-private location to admire the glacier and enjoy your lunch.

 Half-day | Raspberry Creek Car Park, Mt Aspiring Road | 1 hour from Wanaka